angoravdw/ranker/README.md

 - Ensure you are in the source folder root
 - run ```ROOT=`pwd` ```
 - run ```docker run -it -v ${ROOT}:/src ranker bash```

+# Test coverage
+Unit tests cover main functionality 100%
+The actual file is covered 82%, where uncovered functionality is the simple file write, file read, argparse and "main boilerplate" code.